MicBroSky/Skyline.DataMiner.GitHubTemplate.ParamountDocumentation/README.md

 6. Build and test the fork project by using the Docfx build command
 7. Ensure that your new project documentation aligns correctly with existing projects.
 Make adjustments as needed
 8. Commit the changes and create a pull request to have a final documentation merge into the main branch at internal docs
-> ℹ️ Once the new project has been integrated into the internal docs documentation repository any further addition shall be done by using the internal docs repository, and therefore you are free to delete the initial repository created from this template.

 ## Let's Build Something Great Together!